tsprlng/useful-pgp-agent/card-functionality/README.md

 SPDX-License-Identifier: MIT OR Apache-2.0
 -->

+This test suite has two goals:

+1) To test openpgp-card and its backends, as well as openpgp-card-sequoia.
-The main purpose of this test suite is to be able to test the behavior of different OpenPGP card implementation.
+2) To be able to compare the behavior of different OpenPGP card implementations.

-These tests rely partly on the card-app abstraction layer in openpgp-card.
-For crypto-operations, the higher level API openpgp-card-sequoia (which relies on Sequoia PGP) is also used.
+The tests are built mostly on top of the `card-app` abstraction layer in `openpgp-card`.
+For crypto-operations, the higher level API `openpgp-card-sequoia` (which relies on Sequoia PGP) is used.

 # Building / Dependencies